“One word frees us of all the weight and pain of life: That word is love.”

 Our team will help you to evaluate and track your pet’s quality of life, anticipating changes in their illness before they occur.
 Managing pain and suffering are some of the biggest concerns a family has when caring for a pet at the end of life.
 We also have several forms to help you assess and track your pet’s quality of life.
 But don’t forget that quality of life is about more than managing symptoms and pain.
 The little joys, smelling the flowers, watching the birds, and being with a dear friend can sometimes be more comforting than any pain medication.
 Book an appointment or learn more.

-Many of our patients are very fragile and cannot tolerate a lot of medications.
-Acupuncture is a gentle treatment that can help to alleviate many of the symptoms of a terminal disease without serious side effects.
-Chronic and acute pain, neurologic problems, nausea, vomiting, diarrhea, and inappetence are some of the symptoms commonly treated with acupuncture.
-If you are interested in acupuncture, schedule a consult with Dr. Alex Dahlgren.
+Many of our patients are very fragile and cannot tolerate many medications.
+Chronic and acute pain, neurologic problems, nausea, vomiting, diarrhea, and inappetence are some of the symptoms commonly treated during a pain management visit.
+If you are interested in helping your pet feel better, schedule a consult with Dr. Alex Dahlgren.
 Book an appointment or learn more.

 Massages and Rehab Therapy

 It’s not just for sore muscles.
 Massage can improve circulation and healing, decrease pain and anxiety, and promote relaxation and better sleep.
 From conditions like arthritis and neurological disease to cancer, massage therapy can be a gentle and comforting addition to help your pet cope with disease and side effects of treatments.
 Learn more, book an appointment, or view the referral form for veterinarians.